What is Morocco Known For?

 The Sahara Desert in Morocco is an incredible destination to visit and is often a part of longer itineraries.
 The Sahara is the world’s driest desert, covering one-third of the continent.
 Temperatures range from the mid-70s to the mid-90s during June.
 While June is the warmest month, it is important to avoid sun exposure during the hottest part of the day.
 The temperature in the Sahara can fluctuate widely from one day to the next, making it necessary to bring layers of clothing.

-A three-day tour from Marrakech to the Sahara will take you three days, and you will also have to spend the day traveling to Ouarzazate.
+A 5 days tour from Marrakech to the Sahara will take you five days, and you will also have to spend the day traveling to Ouarzazate.
 It’s better to take four days, which includes a day in Ouarzazate, half a day exploring the kasbahs around Ouarzazate and the ergs outside of Zagora, and one full day in the Sahara.
 You can also choose a one-day tour, but this will take a lot of time and money.

 To experience the true wonder of the Sahara Desert, you should visit during the fall or winter months.
 The summer months are too hot for most visitors, and temperatures can go as high as fifty degrees Celsius.
 However, temperatures in the winter months can be freezing and sandstorms will be more common.
 In December, you should consider a trip to Morocco during winter.
 Although temperatures are still comfortable in most parts of the country, you should avoid the hot summer months, as these are also the peak tourist season.